hensonben/ben-portfolio/content/projects/yt-classifier/_index.md

 - “Not really my thing, but I can see why people like it.”
 - “Nice effort, though the execution could use some work.”

-**Difficult** (Irony, Context, or Complex Sentiment)
-These are the toughest!
-- “Yeah, because *that’s* definitely how physics works.”
-- “Great, another expert telling me how to live my life.”
-- “This aged like milk.”
-- “Can’t believe this is still relevant in 2025.”
-- “I’m happy for them, but man this video made me sad.”
-- "It’s so bad it’s actually kind of funny.”

 ## Overview